RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/webus2020/Josh.md

 <sup>19</sup> Joshua said to Achan, “My son, please give glory to Yahweh, the God of Israel, and make confession to him.
 Tell me now what you have done!
 Don’t hide it from me!”

 <sup>20</sup> Achan answered Joshua, and said, “I have truly sinned against Yahweh, the God of Israel, and this is what I have done.
-<sup>21</sup> <sup>a</sup>of silver, and a wedge of gold weighing fifty shekels, then I coveted them and took them.
+<sup>21</sup> When I saw among the plunder a beautiful Babylonian robe, two hundred shekels<sup>a</sup> of silver, and a wedge of gold weighing fifty shekels, then I coveted them and took them.
 Behold, they are hidden in the ground in the middle of my tent, with the silver under it.”

 <sup>22</sup> So Joshua sent messengers, and they ran to the tent.
 Behold, it was hidden in his tent, with the silver under it.
 <sup>23</sup> They took them from the middle of the tent, and brought them to Joshua and to all the children of Israel.
 They laid them down before Yahweh.